telezoic/Inquisitor-Python-Wx/README.md

 4: Add your input .csv file[s] to /input.

-5: Mod/add your own vendor scripts as needed based on the apprropriate matching syntax [from your vendor's html source code].
+5: Mod/add your own vendor scripts as needed based on the appropriate matching syntax [from your vendor's html source code].

 6: Add these vendor files to /vendors.

 7: Run inquisitorWx.py from the terminal.

-8: Follow the GUI prompts.
+8: Follow the GUI prompts: select a vendor file; select a .csv input file; name your .csv output; start.
+Each selection will be confirmed in the status bar.

-9: The status bar on the GUI will count and display access messages + urls and titles for access failures.
+9: The status bar on the GUI will count and display access messages + urls + titles for access failures.

 10: Terminal display will write out errors.

-11: When the script is complete, the status bar will write out the total run time.
+11: When the script is complete, the status bar will display the total run time.

 12: The script will write the access message to the third column of the .csv, now located in /output.